 Conclusion

-While composting dog poo is an excellent way to reduce waste and create nutrient-rich soil for your garden, it requires more attention than traditional composting and may not be for everyone due to the health and safety risks involved.
+While composting dog poo is an excellent way to reduce waste and create nutrient-rich soil for your garden, it requires more attention than traditional composting and may not be for everyone due to the health and safety risks involved, as well as the space required.

-If composting dog waste is not for you, then your dog's poo will be disposed of as general waste.
+If composting dog waste is not for you, then your dog's poo will be disposed of as general waste from regular bins or dog poo bins.

 They empower dog owners like you to fight plastic pollution with every poop you scoop.
 Find out more here.